evolvingstuff/vdw2/content/posts/previous-vitamindwiki-news.md

 [Supplement amounts can now be searched in a database – June 2013](/posts/supplement-amounts-can-now-be-searched-in-a-database) - they now have a large PDF of supplements and health which I purchased

-<a href="/posts/headache-with-vitamin-d-may-mean-you-need-magnesium" style="color: red; text-decoration: underline;" title="This post/category does not exist yet:  Headache with vitamin D may mean you need Magnesium">Headache with vitamin D may mean you need Magnesium</a> there are 8 items on Headache in VitaminDWiki
+[Headache with vitamin D may mean you need Magnesium](/posts/headache-with-vitamin-d-may-mean-you-need-magnesium) there are 8 items on Headache in VitaminDWiki

 [Dementia associated with low vitamin D in two thirds of studies – systematic review May 2013](/posts/dementia-associated-with-low-vitamin-d-in-two-thirds-of-studies-systematic-review) this is the 57th item on Cognition and vitamin D in VitaminDWiki